 A study by HAALSI researchers finds that increased and more frequent alcohol consumption among older adults in South Africa is linked with higher levels of sexual risk taking, patterns of behavior that could contribute to the spread of HIV and other sexually transmitted diseases.

 Recent Bell Fellow Nikkil Sudharsanan, PhD, and Harvard Pop Center faculty member Till Bärnighausen, MD, PhD, ScD and their colleagues have published a study in the Annals of Internal Medicine that finds… “Selective testing and identifying of older cases considerably warps estimates of the lethality of COVID-19 within populations and comparisons across countries.”
-The findings … Continue reading “How much does age contribute to the wide variation in COVID-19 case fatality rates across nine countries?”
+The findings suggest that in order to accurately compare how countries are able to care for patients…

 While there is much data on the levels of prevalence of HIV among older South Africans, less is known about the risks of older people acquiring HIV.
-Research from the Health and Aging in Africa: A Longitudinal Study of an INDEPTH Community in South Africa (HAALSI) project published in JAIDS finds that there is some … Continue reading “HAALSI study takes closer look at HIV incidence among older adults in South Africa”
+Research from the Health and Aging in Africa: A Longitudinal Study of an INDEPTH Community in South Africa (HAALSI) project published in JAIDS finds that there is some risk of acquiring HIV over the age of 50, especially for women.